TennaCAM 2.0 Fleet Installation

 - Take photos of the completed install

-- Take photos of where and how the tracker is mounted/installed
+- Take photos of where and how the auxiliary camera(s) are mounted/installed

 - Show how the cables/connections are secured and routed in the photos